XerxesDGreat/XerxesDGreat.github.io/_posts/2025-07-02-hvac-overhaul-in-home-assistant.md

 plan to do these in later posts; setting up what sensors we need, what helpers, and how to link everything together to make a fully integrated climate system....
 85% of which we could probably do natively in Flair and Ecobee apps, but where's the fun in that?

+The way I see it, there's four major phases to this project, and I'll cover each in its own post:

+1. **[Helpers and automation prep]({% post_url 2025-07-16-hvac-helper-sensors %})** in which we prep all the sensors we'll need to do the subsequent steps
+2. **HVAC Automation** which takes the sensors and directly controls the thermostat temperature/mode
+3. **Flair Automation** which adds onto the HVAC automation by controlling where the air flows
+4. **Additional Stuff** such as guest mode, away mode, etc., things which I want but aren't needed for daily operation (meaning I will likely ignore them forever)

+So hang on and I'll publish posts as each step gets sorted!